 More traditional cybercrime tactics, such as targeted or untargeted phishing attacks, can also be used to gain access to card details en-masse.
 Such an example dating from July 2017 involved a criminal gang contacting people impersonating HMRC, the UK revenue department, and coercing them into making payments in iTunes gift vouchers, which can be easily transferred into cash.
 The techniques criminals use to exploit gift cards are as numerous as they are lucrative.

 Back in May 2015, a Brian Krebs investigation into Starbucks gift cards found that it was worryingly easy for fraudsters to drain customer’s bank accounts via the auto-load feature.
-Starbucks loyalty cards were used to facilitate fraud on individual card holders, as opposed to on Starbucks themselves.
-This scheme involved the card holder’s password, facilitating the potential for further fraud to be committed on an individual if they reuse their passwords across multiple accounts.
+Starbucks loyalty cards were used to facilitate fraud against individual cardholders, as opposed to against Starbucks itself.
+This scheme involved the cardholder’s password, facilitating the potential for further fraud to be committed on an individual if they reuse their passwords across multiple accounts.

 The password/username model that has served Internet users so “well” for years is now easily compromised.
 Social engineering, credential reuse, and malware have all been found capable of bypassing it.
 We need to look at a multi-layered solution that includes technology that focuses on a user’s unique physical relationship with a device, such as passive biometrics.

-Other measures retailers can take in protecting customers from gift card fraud include adding PIN verification to their cards and keeping them in a secure location away from the shop floor, to stop the card numbers being accessed fraudulently.
-At the same time, merchants can set up triggers if they see an individual purchasing an anomalous a number of gift cards, as they could be reacting to a scam like our grandma from the beginning of this article.
+Other measures retailers can take in protecting customers from gift card fraud include adding PIN verification to their cards and keeping them in a secure location away from the shop floor, to stop the card numbers from being accessed fraudulently.
+At the same time, merchants can set up triggers when someone purchases an unusual number of gift cards, as they could be reacting to a scam like our grandma from the beginning of this article.

 A combination of retailer diligence, consumer awareness, and appropriate anti-fraud measures can help overturn this type of fraud.